 Overview

-Martin County Parks and Recreation requires activities that are open to the public and held within unincorporated Martin County (whether held in a county park or a county road) to have a special event permit.
+Martin County Parks and Recreation requires a Special Event Permit for activities that are open to the public and held within unincorporated Martin County, including events held in a County park or on a County road.

 Activities that are held on private property are not required to have a special event permit, unless those activities encroach upon County property, or include the sale of alcohol.